-Word/Byte Program Command Sequence
+Byte Program Command Sequence

-The system may program the device by word or byte, depending on the state of the BYTE# pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
-The device automatically generates the program pulses and verifies the programmed cell margin.
-Table

-5 shows the address and data requirements for the byte program command sequence.
+The device automatically provides internally generated program pulses and verifies the programmed cell margin.
+Table 5 shows the address and data requirements for the byte program command sequence.